Developing an Agri-Tourism Operation in Ontario

-Opening your farm gates to visitors involves shifting the focus of your operation from production to people.
+Opening your farm gates to visitors involves shifting some of the focus of your operation from production to people.
 This shift involves innovation, business planning and, most of all, patience.
 Farm owners who have successfully integrated agri-tourism into their operations report that the transition has enhanced their lifestyle as well as their business.

 Agri-tourism supports a growing desire by consumers to head outdoors and to the country for more leisure opportunities.
-The University of California's Small Farm Center defines Agricultural Tourism as "the act of visiting a working farm or any agricultural, horticultural or agribusiness operation for the purpose of enjoyment, education or personal involvement in the activities of the farm or operation."
+The University of California's Small Farm Center defines agricultural tourism as "the act of visiting a working farm or any agricultural, horticultural or agribusiness operation for the purpose of enjoyment, education or personal involvement in the activities of the farm or operation."
 Agri-tourism is a subset of a larger recreational industry called rural tourism that includes visits to rural settings or rural environments to participate in or experience activities, events or attractions not readily available in urbanized areas.

 Ranked by survey results, the major reasons to go on vacation include:

 Developing a successful agri-tourism operation does not necessarily involve a huge investment in infrastructure or capital expenditures.
 In fact, many farm operators do not realize the agri-tourism potential their farm property holds.
 The first step is to assess your assets.